apache/freemarker/src/manual/docgen-help/editors-readme.txt

       * designer: for designers.
           E.g.: id="topic.designer.methodDataObject"
       * programmer: for programmers
-      * or omit the secondary cathegoty if it is for everybody
+      * or omit the secondary category if it is for everybody
     - misc: Anything doesn't fit in the above categories

   * When you refer to a part, chapter or section, often you should use